 Instead of managing your encryption keys in Vault, CrashPlan can manage your keys for you.
 See How CrashPlan handles your encryption keys for file backup for details.
 For more information, contact your Customer Success Manager (CSM).

-Our technical support team can assist you with migrating your keystore to your private, self-administered Vault. technical support engineers cannot, however, provide assistance with Vault-specific tasks, such as upgrade, installation, configuration, networking, and exporting certificates.
+Our Customer Champions can assist you with migrating your keystore to your private, self-administered Vault.
+Customer Champions cannot, however, provide assistance with Vault-specific tasks, such as upgrade, installation, configuration, networking, and exporting certificates.
 For assistance with Vault, consult the Vault documentation.

 This article serves Customer Cloud Administrators who have an existing Vault server installed and configured to store CrashPlan encryption keys.
 To learn more about why and how to create a Vault, see: